shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_1/README.md

 My answer: A - this makes no change to the result, so it works.
 B - this is fine and works.
 C - this is fine.
 D - yes.
 E - yes.
 F - no

 **A, B, C, D, E**

+Correct answer: B, C, E - the code does not compile.
+We need to fix it by using B, without C the stream would just contain "111...". collect() converts this to a string.
+So we can't use forEach()

 <br>